vanflux/google-snake-multiplayer-mod/README.md

 - Install dependencies: `npm i`
 - Run server: `npm run server`

-### Browser setup
+### Browser

-- Copy the code of the `gsm-mod.js` file from the [latest release](https://github.com/vanflux/google-snake-multiplayer-mod/releases).
+- Download the `gsm-bookmark.html` file from the [latest release](https://github.com/vanflux/google-snake-multiplayer-mod/releases)
-- Search for `snake game` on google
+- Open `chrome://bookmarks/` on google chrome (sorry, firefox is not supported now)
-- Open console with right click and select `inspect element`
-- Paste the code on console and hit enter
+- At the top on the right, click on the three-dots icon > `Import bookmarks` > select the downloaded `gsm-bookmark.html` file
+- Open snake game
+- At the top on the right, click on the three-dots icon > Bookmarks > GSM Mod
+- Enjoy
-- If you are **NOT** connecting to "localhost" or "127.0.0.1" you will need to do the following to disable secure content:
+- **EXTRA**: If you are **NOT** connecting to "localhost" or "127.0.0.1" you will need to do the following to disable secure content:

 ![Insecure content step 1](docs/images/insecure-content-1.png)
 ![Insecure content step 2](docs/images/insecure-content-2.png)